 than in patients treated with placebo.

 † The 6 events coded as “infection” in the group treated with SOMAVERT 10 mg were reported as cold symptoms (3), upper respiratory infection (1), blister (1), and ear infection (1).The 2 events in the placebo group were reported as cold symptoms (1) and chest infection (1).

-Systemic hypersensitivity reactions including anaphylactic/anaphylactoid reactions, laryngospasm, angioedema, generalized skin reactions (rash, erythema, pruritus, urticaria) have been reported in post-marketing use.
+Systemic hypersensitivity reactions including anaphylactic reactions, laryngospasm, angioedema, generalized skin reactions (rash, erythema, pruritus, urticaria) have been reported in post-marketing use.
 Some patients required hospitalization.
-Symptoms did not re-occur in all patients after re-challenge (See PRECAUTIONS).
+Symptoms did not re-occur in all patients after re-challenge [see WARNINGS AND PRECAUTIONS].

 Read the entire FDA prescribing information for Somavert (Pegvisomant) »

 Additional Somavert Information